Henry Glemham (politician)

 Sir Henry Glemham (died 30 August 1632) was an English politician who sat in the House of Commons at various times between 1593 and 1622.

+Biography

 Glemham was the eldest son of Thomas Glemham of Glemham Hall, Suffolk and his wife Amy Parker, daughter of Henry Parker, 10th Baron Morley.
 He was a minor when he inherited the estate of Glemham on the death of his father in 1571.
 He entered Inner Temple in 1585.
 He was knighted in 1591.
 In 1593, he was elected Member of Parliament for Lewes.
 He was re-elected MP for Lewes in 1597.